Qarz e Jaan: Production

 In June 2024, it reported that Zaidi, Khan and Shuja Asad would star in Amna Mufti's written Andher Nagri, directed by Amin Iqbal.
 Nevertheless, further reports confirmed the series' title change to Khoon Baha, with Rabia Razzaq as writer and Saqib Khan as director.
 Additionally, Nameer Khan had replaced Asad.
 Hussain disclosed her portrayal of Zaidi's mother, alongside Rehman.
 It marked Khan and Zaidi's second on-screen appearance previously starred in 2024 film Nayab.
 The official posters and teasers were unveiled in November, with changed title, Qarz-e-Jaan.

 Reception

 Critical reception

 Oyeyeah reviewed the first episode and stated that "After watching the first episode, it is noted that the ensemble cast effectively sets the stage for the unfolding narrative and conflicts ahead.
 The initial episode successfully establishes the characters’ backgrounds and motivations, leaving viewers eager to learn more about their journeys".

 A review in the Khaleej Times praised the plot twists in the series.

+Sadaf Shabbir of the DAWN Images critiqued the series for implying that the heroine's resistance to her abusive husband was only justified after he committed a more severe crime, murder, rather than his earlier crimes, including rape.

 The ending of the series was widely commented by fans and in the domestic and international media.